-Visiting Bratislava for the first time, I honestly expected the worst.
-I’d heard nothing but lukewarm reviews, mostly swaying towards how dull the capital of Slovakia was compared to the holy trifecta of Central Europe’s top destinations: Budapest, Prague, and Vienna.
+When searching out the best things to do in Bratislava for the first time, I honestly expected the worst.
+I’d heard nothing but lukewarm reviews about Bratislava, mostly swaying towards how dull the capital of Slovakia was compared to other top Central European travel destinations.

 Wander aimlessly in Old Town

 While it might fall short of expectation swaying in from its former Czechoslovakian brother of Prague, Old Town flashes its ancient good looks as well as any small European capital could.

 Walk through its narrow cobbled streets, stopping along the way at the churches, monuments, shops, and cafés that catch your fancy.

-Get quizzical with Bratislava’s quirky statues
+Get quizzical with Cumil and other quirky statues

 Peppered throughout Old Town, these few quirky—at times, borderline creepy—statues are sure to catch your eye and beg for a photo op.

 Some say he’s just a worker on break, others say he’s a creeper.
 Either way, snapping a shot of Cumil is bound to put a smile on your face!

 See the city from above at Bratislava Castle

 Let’s be perfectly honest: Bratislava Castle isn’t one of the most beautiful castles in Europe, or even Central Europe.
 That doesn’t mean you should give it a miss though!

-Occupying a strategic location over Old Town, Bratislava Castle serves up some incredible city vistas—even if its outward appearance looks more like a upside-down table than a former home to kings & queens.
+Occupying a strategic location over Old Town, the castle serves up some incredible city vistas—even if its outward appearance looks more like a upside-down table than a former home to kings & queens.

 Bratislava Castle is also home to the Museum of History, dedicated to Slovak history from medieval times to the modern day, and the Hradná Hviezda (The Castle Star), a restaurant/café serving up Slovak favourites with a view.

-Dig into Bratislava’s history Old Town Hall
+Dig into history at Old Town Hall

-Sitting on the main square of Old Town, Old Town Hall is one of the city’s loveliest buildings and a must-see for history buffs visiting Bratislava.
+Sitting on the main square of Old Town (Hlavne Namestie), Old Town Hall is one of the city’s loveliest buildings and a must-see for history buffs visiting Bratislava.

 Elsewhere in Old Town Hall, don’t miss a chance to catch one of the top things to see in Bratislava, a close-up glimpse of Old Town from above in the town hall’s clock tower.

-Penetrate the city walls at Michael’s Gate
+Penetrate the city walls at St. Michael’s Gate

-As one of the city’s oldest structures and the only remaining medieval city gate, Michael’s Gate demands at least a modicum of attention when you’re nailing down the best things to do in Bratislava.
+As one of the city’s oldest structures and the only remaining medieval city gate, St. Michael’s Gate demands at least a modicum of attention when you’re nailing down the best things to do in Bratislava.

 It stands 51 metres high and offers visitors a stunning view of Old Town from its terrace.

-For military buffs, the ground floor at Michael’s Gate is also home to the Museum of Arms, detailing the history of Bratislava’s fortifications and showing off replicas of medieval weapons & firearms.
+For military buffs, the ground floor at St. Michael’s Gate is also home to the Museum of Arms, detailing the history of Bratislava’s fortifications and showing off replicas of medieval weapons & firearms.

 Burst through the Old Town bubble at SNP Bridge

 Referred to by a variety of names—from Novy Most (New Bridge) to UFO Bridge, for its space-age façade—SNP Bridge was built to honour the Slovak National Uprising resistance movement against German invaders.

 More compelling than its oddly-out-of-place looks, however, is the bridge’s observation deck and restaurant at the 95-metre-level that dish out some ridiculously lofty views to both the Old Town and its less-than-beautiful step-sibling suburb of Petralzka.

 Beyond scoping out Bratislava from above, the restaurant features surprisingly good food and a stellar selection of Slovak beers & wines for such an obvious tourist trap.

 Step back into Slovakia’s medieval past at Devin Castle

 Wedged between the Danube and Morava Rivers on a 212-metre-high precipice with massive fortification walls and towering turrets, Devin Castle eases the mind into imagining knights battling marauders as they storm in to capture stronghold.

-Although Devin Castle lies only 10 kilometres from the city (about 30 minutes by public transportation), you’ll want to carve out at least half a day to visit.
+Although the castle lies only 10 kilometres from the city (about 30 minutes by public transportation), you’ll want to carve out at least half a day to visit.

 Marvel at the blue hues of St. Elizabeth’s Church